RafaelReyesCarmona/TinyTrackGPS/README.md

 You can get more information about [GPS - NMEA sentence information](http://aprs.gids.nl/nmea/) in the web page.
 Or [RF Wireless World](https://www.rfwireless-world.com/Terminology/GPS-sentences-or-NMEA-sentences.html) page.
 And [SatSleuth Electronic circuits page](http://www.satsleuth.com/GPS_NMEA_sentences.aspx).

 All sentences of NMEA start with "$GX___" secuence.
-Where X could be 'G', 'L', 'N'.
+Where X could be 'P', 'L', 'A', 'N'.
 * P - GPS satellital system.
 * L - GLONASS.
 * A - Galileo constellation.